 Industrial trouble must be tackled by a broad comprehensive scheme of insurance for the worker against accident, sickness, unemployment, old age and death.
 The removal of suspicion between employers and employed could be brought about by a system of partnership in industry; he was in favour of making dividends a fixed charge and letting the rest go in wages.

 Like the war, politics was another theme that ran through his later writing.
 And perhaps his third great subject was sport.
 He once said that ‘the Scot who lived in England must obey two rules: he must never disparage Nelson, and he must never make light of the team spirit’.
-That, however, was precisely what he did: team games are a frequent source of comedy in his books, while he himself was never much of a team player, preferring tennis and golf to cricket and football.
+That, however, was precisely what he did: sport is a frequent source of comedy in his books, while he himself was never much of a team player, preferring tennis and golf to cricket and football.